 Following allegations of election fraud, Myanmar's Tatmadaw military took control of the government in a coup d'état on Feb.
 1, 2021.
 The country's de facto leader, Aung San Suu Kyi, and other prominent politicians were detained in the process, and have since been put under house arrest.
 Now thousands of people are taking part in street protests and strikes, calling for the release of Suu Kyi and for democracy to be restored.
 Prior to her leadership, Myanmar had been under military rule for nearly five decades.

-The Tatmadaw military claim that the November 2020 election results (which saw Suu Kyi's party win the majority) were fraudulent and are using a clause in the constitution to reclaim power in a one-year state of emergency.
+The Tatmadaw military claim that the November 2020 election results (which saw Suu Kyi's party win the majority) were fraudulent and are using a clause in the constitution (Article 417) to reclaim power in a one-year state of emergency.
 But how exactly did the country get to this point?
 Here's everything you need to know about the developing situation in Myanmar.

 Who Is Aung San Suu Kyi?